Last updated on April 9, 2026

 Parallel Lives

 Parallel Lives is one of the quintessential token doublers in green that has been around since Innistrad.
-This would perform well in a mono-green deck that makes larger 3/3 creature tokens compared to a mono-white deck that’s known for mostly generating 1/1 creature tokens.
+It even has a color-shifted duplicate in Anointed Procession.

 #2.
 Primal Vigor